shayandarian/EMNIST-Image-Recognition-and-Generation/README.md

   - The images have been transposed and scaled to floating point.
   - The labels have been one-hot encoded.

-While portions of the EMNIST dataset are available in a variety of variations and formats from other sources, this project uses the data in the file linked above.
+While portions of the EMNIST dataset are available in a variety of variations and formats from other sources, this project uses the data in the "emnize_letter.npz "file linked above.

 # Tasks
 ## 1. Dense Neural Network: